Mantas-Gustas/django_blog_web/README.md

 # django_blog_web
-django blog web applications
+User Blog Web Application

-this is Blog Website which i created whilst learning django through django series with Corey Schafer django tutorials lasting for more then 9 hours on videos alone.
+this is User Blog website which i created whilst learning Django through Django series with Corey Schafer tutorials lasting for more then 9 hours on video contents alone.

 The code holds User Registration Forms, User Profile Module, Log In, Create, Reset and Save functions.
 Post methods and lots more.